Winter Operations Plan

 FOLLOW NEW MEXICO CSPs

 We're looking forward to our guests continuing cooperation with all COVID-Safe Practices.
-This includes wearing masks for any person over the age of 3, maintaining a six-foot distance, and avoiding gatherings of more than ten people.
+This includes wearing masks for any person over the age of 3, maintaining a six-foot distance, and avoiding gatherings of more than five people.

 what to expect